 Definition 2 (Planning Problem): Given the belief functions, plan robot trajectories to increase searching efficiency.
 We will concretely define the belief functions in detail later in the paper.
-This is a Monte Carlo type algorithmic approach with the following stopping time for radio source detection, Searching Condition: A radio source is considered as found if the belief function is bigger than a preset threshold $p_t$ .
+As we can see, this is a Monte Carlo type algorithmic approach with the following stopping time for radio source detection,

+Definition 3 (Searching Condition): A radio source is considered as found if the belief function is bigger than a preset threshold p_t .

 Now let us begin with the sensing problem.